 7. Students shall not remove pages or portions thereof from the examination questions, the examination answer book, or from any supplemental materials handed out by the proctor.

 8. Students are requested to consider and respect the rights of others and to avoid any actions which would be distracting to others during the examinations.

 Students may bring in beverages in covered containers only.
-No food is permitted in the examination room, unless a documented medical condition exists and is authorized by the Dean of Students.
+No food or food related products (i.e. gum, candy, mints) are permitted in the examination room unless authorization has been received from the Dean of Students.

 9. When the proctor announces the commencement of the examination, no student shall speak or communicate in any way with another student.
 Students shall not communicate with each other until after they have left the examination room at the conclusion of the examination.

 Students may not share textbooks or any other materials with one another nor provide assistance to another student.

 10. Students shall not leave the room during the examination without prior permission of the proctor.
 Only ONE student is permitted to leave the examination room at a time and must sign out and in.
 The student must give all of his or her materials to the proctor upon leaving the room.
 The materials will be returned by the proctor to the student upon reentering the examination room.

 Students may leave the examination room, with proctor permission, only to use the restroom on the same floor as the examination room in which the student is taking the examination.
 Students are not permitted to visit any other areas for any other reason during the examination.